smithandrewl/awesome-ideas/README.md

   - Allow the number of iterations to be adjusted
   - Allow the resulting image to be saved.

+### Vicsek Fractal
+A program to generate a [Vicsek fractal](https://en.wikipedia.org/wiki/Vicsek_fractal) and display it.

+Bonus:

+  - Allow the number of iterations to be adjusted.
+  - Allow the resulting image to be saved.
 ### Turtle Graphics
 An implementation and demonstration of [turtle graphics](https://en.wikipedia.org/wiki/Turtle_graphics).